wilcoxen-courses/e240-pdist/README.md

 ### Tips

-+ To convince yourself that the last calculation is working correctly, use a pocket calculation to check a couple of the numbers.
++ To convince yourself that the last calculation is working correctly, use a pocket calculator to check a couple of the numbers.
 This feature of Pandas (aligning and broadcasting across index levels) is very useful and avoids a lot of steps that would otherwise have to be done manually.
 Pandas is essentially doing a many-to-one join on `med_b` and `etr_change` before doing the subtraction.
 However, it's all automatic and the code is much cleaner than it would be otherwise.